GlobalAICommunity/global-ai-bootcamp-2020/README.md

-# global-ai-bootcamp-2020
+# Global AI Bootcamp 2020
-Workshops and presentations for the Global AI Bootcamp 2020
+This repository contains links to workshops and presentations for the Global AI Bootcamp 2020.
+Please feel free to use these for your own bootcamp event!

 ## Learning challenge